 Cruise and Cook on Lake Lugano is an experience that one could never forget.
 I hope you add Lake Lugano to your bucket list and take this wonderful cooking lesson as my friend Cynthia and I did.

 Disclosure: Cynthia and I were graciously hosted for our stay (accommodations and meals) by the Ticino Tourism Board and Switzerland Tourism (Swiss Travel Pass).
+As a Booking.com affiliate and Amazon Associate I earn from qualifying purchases.
 All opinions are solely my own.

 I promised to share our Cruise and Cook adventure in more detail, so that’s what I’m going to do.